Conflicting Answers

 What is Chert?

-From a technical standpoint, numerous varieties of jasper are, in fact, chert.
-Chert, a type of chalcedony, frequently forms in limestone, but can also develop in any environment rich in silica, such as biogenic sediments or hydrothermal flows.
-The term chert is often employed to describe a variant of chalcedony characterized by muted coloration, typically brown or tan.
+From a technical perspective, numerous jasper varieties are, in fact, chert.
+Chert, a type of chalcedony, commonly forms in limestone, but can also develop in silica-rich environments, such as biogenic sediments or hydrothermal flows.
+The term chert is frequently used to describe a chalcedony variant characterized by muted coloration, typically brown or tan.

 What is Flint?